Rising Above Chaotic Likelihoods: Chaotic Likelihood Function of Initial Conditions

 \section{Chaotic Likelihood Function of Initial Conditions}

-Following Berliner~\cite{Berliner1991} the Logistic Map is adopted as the system, assuming that the parameter $a=4$ is known but the true initial state $\tilde{x}_{0}$ is not.
-In that case, the experiment is said to fall within the perfect model scenario\footnote{By assuming a perfect model and generating the data on a digital computer, one avoid the issue of ``round-off error'': the fitted model is evaluated on the same computer.
-For discussion, see~\cite{Smith87, Beck92, Smith02} and references thereof.}.The evolution of system states $x_{i}\in \mathbb{R}^m$ is then governed by the nonlinear dynamics $f:x_{i+1}=f(x_{i})$, where for the Logistic Map\footnote{For $m = 1$, the state $x_i$ is a scalar.}
+{Berliner's \cite{Berliner1991} formulation of the problem is adapted here.
+The Logistic Map is the system{; in sections 2-4, }the parameter $a=4$ is known but the true initial state $\tilde{x}_{0}$ is not. }In that case, the experiment is said to fall within the perfect model scenario\footnote{{The perfect model scenario, when the system and the model are identical, eases use of a digital computer; one avoids the issue of ``round-off error'' by consistently use of the same computer and code.
+This implies, of course, that Equation~\ref{eq:model} no longer reflects the perfect model. }For discussion, see~\cite{Smith87, Beck92, Smith02} and references thereof.}.
+In the first four sections of this paper, the mathematical system and the model are identical, the word model is not used.
+Once real systems are considered, either structural model error or parameter inaccuracy requires one to distinguish the system which generated the data from the model(s) employed to analyze it.